 - salt optional

 - Place the ground turkey in a large skillet.
 Cook over medium heat until brown.
-Add 1 tsp chili powder, ½ tsp garlic powder, ½ tsp onion powder and salt.
+Add 1 teaspoon chili powder, ½ teaspoon garlic powder, ½ teaspoon onion powder and salt.
 Stir until combined.

 - Remove meat from skillet and set aside once cooked.